Akhi1Codes/gantt/README.md

 | `view_mode`              | The initial view mode of the Gantt chart.                                          | `Day`, `Week`, `Month`, `Year`.           | `Day`                            |
 | `view_mode_select`       | Allows selecting the view mode from a dropdown.                                 | `true`, `false`                                    | `false`                            |

-Apart from these ones, two options - `popup` and `view_modes` (plural, not singular) - are available.
+Apart from these ones, three options - `popup`,`view_modes` and `labels` (plural, not singular) - are available.
 They have "sub"-APIs, and thus are listed separately.

 #### View Mode Configuration
 The `view_modes` option determines all the available view modes for the chart.
 It should be an array of objects.